 Level of effort: In the first and second years of the project period, awardees must commit at least 9.6 person-months of effort to the Early Independence Award project each year (which is 80% effort per year).
 In years 3-5 of the project period, awardees may reduce their effort on the Early Independence Award project, but they must still conduct at least 9.6 person-months of general independent research each year (which is 80% effort per year).
 General independent research includes the effort spent on the Early Independence Award project and any other independent research projects the awardee is working on.

 Research independence at time of application: Individuals are eligible only if they, at the time of application submission, do not have research independence.
 Lack of research independence is defined functionally rather than by position title.
 Eligible individuals must have all the following characteristics:

 - The PD/PI's current research agenda is set through concurrence with mentors.

 - The PD/PI's research is funded primarily through support to other investigators (mentored fellowships such as NIH F31 or F32 Fellowships or NSF Graduate Research Fellowships do not preclude eligibility).

-- The PD/PI does not have any space assigned directly by the institution for the conduct of his/her research.
+- The PD/PI does not have any space assigned directly by the institution for the conduct of their research.

 Though PDs/PIs must not be functionally independent at the time of application submission, they may become functionally independent prior to time of award and still retain eligibility for the award.